John Lewis and the foundation of the Oxford Street shop, 1864

 Going it alone

 At the age of fourteen, John Lewis began an apprenticeship at a shop in Wells.
-After gaining such much needed experience in the industry, travelling across the country from Somerset to Liverpool, Lewis moved to London, and became the youngest silk buyer in London at a shop owned by Peter Robinson on the corner of Oxford Street and Regent Street.
-In 1864, after saving hard and being helped financially by his sisters, Lewis took the decision to go into business himself, and took the lease on a small shop at no 132 Oxford Street.
-His first day’s taking were recorded as 16/4d.
+After gaining much-needed experience in the industry, and travelling across the country from Somerset to Liverpool, Lewis moved to London, and became the youngest silk buyer in London at a shop owned by Peter Robinson on the corner of Oxford Street and Regent Street.
+In 1864, after saving hard and being helped financially by his sisters, Lewis took the decision to go into business himself, and took the lease on a small shop at 132 Oxford Street.
+His first day’s taking were recorded as 16/4d, equivalent to about £75 today.